westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 ### Device capacity

-If zone capacity is smaller than zone size, the size listed in blockdev and lsblk is not indicating how much data that can be stored on on the zoned block device.
+If a zone's capacity is smaller than its size, the size listed in *blockdev* and *lsblk* does not indicate how much data can be stored on on the zoned block device.
 The storage capacity of the device is the sum of the capacity of all zones.

-For determining the storage capcity of a device in sectors, the following command can be used:
+Use the following command to determine the storage capcity of a device in
+sectors:
 ```plaintext
 # blkzone capacity /dev/nullb1
 0x00c350000